rpellerin/dotfiles/README.md

 - `exiftool` and `jhead` are for EXIF data
 - `icoutils` to create Microsoft Windows(R) icon and cursor files
 - `synaptic`: see http://askubuntu.com/questions/76/whats-the-difference-between-package-managers

+## VPN files

+Add a VPN file through the systray, by clicking on the Wifi icon, then VPN Connections > Configure VPN... > Add a new connection > Import a saved VPN configuration...

+Alternatively, add `.ovpn` files to the systray: `nmcli connection import type openvpn file <file>`

 ## Pass, SSH and GPG keys